Certified Test Manager (CTM)

-The CTM Certification was developed to fill the gap in the management skills required by test managers and test leads to effectively manage the test process, the test project and the test organization.
-Specifically, CTM aims at achieving the following objectives: |
+The CTM Certification was developed based on the Test Management Body of Knowledge (TMBOK) to fill the gap in the management skills required by test managers and test leads to effectively manage the test process, the test project and the test organization.
+Specifically, CTM aims at the following objectives:

 - Help individuals develop their test management skills through formal education

-- Establish a common skill set for software test managers and test leads based on a well-defined Test Management Body of Knowledge (TMBOK)
+- Establish a common skill set for software test managers and test leads based on a well-defined Test Management Body of Knowledge

 - Create a pool of qualified software test managers

-- Provide professional recognition and career enhancement for those who manage test projects.
+- Provide professional recognition and career enhancement for those who manage test projects

 - Any person who has worked in software testing for at least 3 years